Madonna and sexuality: Listicles and superlatives

-In her first decades, aside to being named a sexual icon or sex symbol, either press or academic publications called her variously regarding her sexuality.
+In addition to be called a sexual icon or sex symbol, in her first decades of career, Madonna was characterized in various ways in both press and academic publications in relation to her sexuality.
 In Girl Heroes (2002), Susan Hopkins called her "Queen of Sexual Politics".
 Esquire named her the "Sex Queen of America" in 1994.
 Others similarly called her a "Sex Queen" and a "Porn Queen".
 In late 1990s, Boze Hadleigh felt and expressed she "become a sex goddess for all generations and genders".
 Madonna was suggested as an "icon of sex appeal" by art historian David Morgan.
 Madonna was long considered the "Poster Girl" for "sexy" according to Grazia magazine.
 In 1991, psychologist Joyce Brothers echoed: "Madonna is a sexy person for our time".
 Similarly, in Chris Moyles's book The Gospel According to Chris Moyles (2014), a young Madonna is cited as "one of the sexiest women on the planet".
 In 1987, Rolling Stone magazine crowned her as the sexiest female artist.
 Author Brian D'Amato called Madonna, Marilyn Monroe and the Mona Lisa, as the three sexiest women ever being with the letter "M".

 Madonna was also negatively called a succubus, Medusa or Whore of Babylon.
-In the image, the singer depicted as Medusa.
+In the image, Madonna depicted as Medusa.

-Negatively, back in the 1990s, an author described Madonna as "the most arcane and sexually perverse female of the twentieth century".
-Critics like Achille Bonito Oliva have cited that for some "Madonna restored the [image of] Whore of Babylon, the pagan goddess banned by the last book of the Bible".
-Others similarly argued that she became synonymous with the "Bimbo of Babylon".
-In the compendium The Madonna Connection (1993), scholars considering criticisms she has faced, it was concluded that "another mythical feminine monster summoned up to make sense of Madonna is the succubus".
+In contrast, other publications have offered more negative characterizations of Madonna in relation to her sexuality.
+In Profiles of Female Genius (1994), the author described her as "the most arcane and sexually perverse female of the twentieth century".
+Critics such as Achille Bonito Oliva have noted that for some "Madonna restored the [image of] Whore of Babylon, the pagan goddess banned by the last book of the Bible".
+Other commentators similarly associated Madonna with the "Bimbo of Babylon", and other "mythical feminine monsters" such as the succubus.

-Madonna has been also featured on related pop culture lists.
+In addition, Madonna is featured on related pop culture lists.
 She was voted as the World's Hottest Woman by readers of woman's magazine Cosmopolitan in 2000.
-Similarly, in 2002 VH1 ranked her as the Greatest Sexiest Artist.
-She was included once again, in their 2013 updated list, with the staff saying: "You can say many things about Madonna, but you can't ever say she's not sexy".
+VH1 similarly ranked her as the Greatest Sexiest Artist in 2002.
+She was included once again in their 2013 updated list, with the staff saying: "You can say many things about Madonna, but you can't ever say she's not sexy".
 In 2006, Madonna topped the rank of Toronto Suns 50 Greatest Sex Symbols in history, as "acknowledgment of her extraordinary aptitude for using sex to provoke and promote".
 They also reported: "While others have been sexier, none has been more cunning in needling and nudging popular tastes to their own commercial again".
-In 2012, Madonna was placed at number 9 in Complex list of the "100 Hottest Female Singers of All Time".
+In 2012, she was placed at number 9 in Complex list of the "100 Hottest Female Singers of All Time".
 In 2020, Men's Health included Madonna in their "100 Hottest Sex Symbols of All Time", with staff declaring: She "has captured the world's heads, hearts, and hormones with startling consistency".